 - 18.-27.10.2019 Suvaco (for experienced meditators)

 Nirodha has been organizing retreats since 2006.
-The teachers of our past retreats include Caroline Jones, Patricia Genoud Feldman, Leigh Brasington, Sayadaw U Tejaniya, Martine Batchelor, Rob Burbea, James Baraz, Greg Scharf, Alexis Santos, Kirsten Kratz, Yanai Postelnik, Leela Sarti, Suvaco, Zohar Lavie and Nathan Glyde, among others.
+The teachers of our past retreats include Caroline Jones, Patricia Genoud Feldman, Leigh Brasington, Sayadaw U Tejaniya, Martine Batchelor, Rob Burbea, James Baraz, Greg Scharf, Alexis Santos, Kirsten Kratz, Yanai Postelnik, Leela Sarti, Suvaco, Zohar Lavie, Nathan Glyde and Catherine McGee, among others.

 We offer meditation evenings on Tuesdays, Wednesdays, Thursdays and Fridays, as well as a morning meditation on Mondays.
 All these events are donation based and there is no need to sign up in advance.
 If you do not speak Finnish, you can attend the silent sittings on Mondays and Fridays, as well as the first Tuesday of each month, which will be taught in English.
 Please plan to arrive 15 minutes early on your first visit.